jnoms/SAT/README.md

 `-v --overlapping_chunks [False]`: This is a boolean flag.
 If you specify -v in the command line, each chunk will overlap by round(max_seq_length/2).
 If not specified, chunks will not be overlapping.
 `-n --individual [False]`: This is a boolean flag.
 If you specify -n in the command line, each resultant fasta will be passed to a separate file named by its header.
 It will assume that --out_fasta specifies the path to the output directory... individual filenames will be named by their header.

-# SAT cluster_taxa_counts
+# SAT aln_taxa_counts
-## This takes in a processed alignment file (typically generated from a foldseek alignment that was then processed through process_clusters and  add_taxonomy_to_alignment) and returns, for each cluster, the number of  taxa at each taxonomic level and their names.
+## This takes in a processed alignment file (typically generated from a foldseek alignment that was then processed through aln_clusters and  add_taxonomy_to_alignment) and returns, for each cluster, the number of  taxa at each taxonomic level and their names.
 The output file has the  following columns: cluster_ID, cluster_rep, level, taxon, count.

 Inputs:
-1) A foldseek alignment file (typically processed through process_clusters and add_taxonomy_to_alignment).
+1) A foldseek alignment file (typically processed through aln_clusters and add_taxonomy_to_alignment).

 Output:
 1) A tidy output file with counts, for each cluster, for the number of members of each cluster in every taxon at each desired level.

 ## Usage
 ```
-sat.py cluster_taxa_counts \
+sat.py aln_taxa_counts \
 -a alignment.m8 \
 -o result.m8
 ```